berti92/mega_calendar/README.md

 Plugin for redmine: Brings a better calendar and more oppurtunities to set holidays.
 Only compatible with redmine 3.0.1
+Only tested with redmine 3.0.1, Ruby 2.2.1, Rails 4.2
+Maybe compatible with other versions <-- NO GUARANTEE

 ## Installation